anissen/solitaire/tasks.md

 * Strive mode: Collecting tiles just after the timer runs out, can cause the score to be invalid and the game to hang (reported by Rasmus)
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!

+* Post-release:
     * Better explaination of "adjacent tiles" (versus straight lines)
     * Better explaination of how the global scoring system works (ie. a score per game played)
     * "Fix" my Journey score
-* Backup the directory
-* Feedback:
-    * It's not clear that you can collect in non-straight lines
-    * It's not clear what the global game-over scores represent
     * Reduce the minimum required SDK for Android
     * Use pre-multiplied alpha to avoid blending along sprite edges

 iOS specific:
 * If sound is disabled, and the app is resumed, the sound (not music) is re-enabled.